Parasbuda/Parasbuda/README.md

 ### Hi there, I'm [Parasbuda][website] 👋

-## I'm a React JS Developer, who love to Code!!
+## I'm a React-Django,MERN Stack Developer, who love to Code!!

 -  I'm currently working as a React Developer at Soori Techs Pvt.
 Ltd.
 -  I also design the app using HTML CSS Bootstrap too.